 Surprisingly, in my opinion, whey's many health qualities make raw milk and dairy a better source of protein for your body than meat, fish, or even eggs.

-I want to emphasize that I'm referring to raw, grass-fed milk and pasteurized milk.
+I want to emphasize that I'm referring to raw, grass-fed milk and not pasteurized milk.
 And for the highest CLA content, whey products, including raw milk cheeses, must be cold processed and not exposed to acid.

 Raw milk from grass-fed cows contains not only plentiful CLA, but other good things, too, that your body thrives on, such as healthy bacteria, enzymes, and fat.

 And it's one of the few foods that contains the ideal ratio of omega-3 and omega-6 fats, along with calcium and vitamin K2.